billoneta/kitsune/CONTRIBUTING.md

 When unsure how to structure something, check how similar features are implemented elsewhere in the codebase.
 Consistency is more important than personal style.

 > [!NOTE]
-> If you think there’s a better way to do something, propose it in a pull request or discussion—but don’t introduce a new pattern just for fun.
+> If you think there’s a better way to do something, propose it in a pull request or discussion — but don’t introduce a new pattern just for fun.

 ### 5. 📝 Document when necessary, especially for complex logic